soniCaH/footbel-angular/public/README.md

 # Footbel Data visualization via AngularJS #

+Web version of this "documentation" available at http://footbel-ang.van-ransbeeck.be/.

 ## Usage ##

 Getting up and running is easy.
 All you have to do is include some JavaScript files and add templates (Angular directives) to your HTML files (see below for examples).